overture-stack/website/markdown/documentation/guides/submission/clientsubmission.md

 }
 ```

-An analysis Id is a randomly generated UUID created by Song, as such yours will differ, please take note of your analysisID and use it for all subsequent steps that reference its usage.
+An analysis ID is a randomly generated UUID created by Song; as such, yours will differ.
+Please note your analysis ID and use it for all subsequent steps referencing its usage.

 <Note title="What is an analysis?">
-At this point, since the metadata data has successfully been submitted and accepted by Song and provided an analysisID, it is now considered to be part of a Song analysis.
-To complete the analysis we will need to upload its associated file data.</Note>
+Since the metadata data has successfully been submitted and accepted by Song and provided an analysis ID, it is now considered part of a Song analysis.
+To complete the analysis, we will need to upload its associated file data.</Note>

 ## Step 4: Generate a manifest

-With your `analysis_id` we will now generate a manifest for file upload.
+With your `analysis_id`, we will now generate a manifest for file upload.

-- The manifest establishes a link between the analysis-id that has been submitted and the data file(s) on your local system that is being uploaded.
+- The manifest establishes a link between the analysis ID that has been submitted and the data file(s) on your local system that is being uploaded.

-- This step also validates that all files being uploaded are in line with those documented in the metadata tagged with the corresponding analysisId.
+- This step also validates that all files being uploaded are in line with those documented in the metadata tagged with the corresponding analysis ID.

-### Manifest command
+### Manifest Command

-Make sure to replace `{AnalysisId}` with your previously generated Song analysisID
+Make sure to replace `{AnalysisId}` with your previously generated Song analysis ID

 ```bash
 docker exec song-client sh -c "sing manifest -a {AnalysisId} -f /output/manifest.txt -d /output/"